ewebber/whatspeakersneed/README.md

 - What projector connectors will the conference provide?
 (HDMI, VGA)
 - What power cables will the conference provide?

-### Will they need to use a microphone?**
+### Will they need to use a microphone?

 *this might affect what people can wear*

 If so

-- is it handheld, they may need some guidance on how to hold it
+- is it handheld?
+They may need some guidance on how to hold it
-- is it a lapel mic and battery pack, they will need a belt or a pocket for the pack
+- is it a lapel mic and battery pack?
+They will need a belt or a pocket for the pack
 - something else?

 ### Are you filming the talks